PROTEINE-INSAIDERS/enki/README.md

 [![Download](https://api.bintray.com/packages/proteine-insaiders/enki/enki/images/download.svg) ](https://bintray.com/proteine-insaiders/enki/enki/_latestVersion)

 ## Discontinued
-Enki-2 (this project) been discontinued in favor of Enki-1.
+Enki-2 (this project) has been discontinued in favor of Enki-1.
 Enki-1 is a private project of Sberbank of Russia and does not meant to be publicly available.
 No future development planned under Enki-2 project.